 Understanding what is working effectively for an organization versus what is not is beneficial to organization’s success.
 A workplace assessment is an excellent tool to gauge the perception of your employees and managers on your work environment while proactively addressing issues of concern.

-*Certain DiSC workshops have been approved for re-certification credits for SHRM certifications and pending for HRCI certifications.
+*Certain DiSC workshops have been approved for re-certification credits for SHRM certifications.

 Everything DiSC® is a trademark of John Wiley & Sons, Inc. or its affiliated companies.